Pursuit of Nazi collaborators: United Kingdom

 William Joyce, who was "Lord Haw-Haw" to British wartime listeners, now silenced and under arrest, lies in an ambulance under armed guard before being taken from British Second Army headquarters to a hospital.

 At the end of the war a number of individuals were tried by the British government for high treason.
 These included members of the Waffen-SS British Free Corps and William Joyce, better known as Lord Haw-Haw.
+However, the government refused to prosecute many leading fascists such as John Beckett and Archibald Maule Ramsay, in spite of evidence that they had worked with the Nazis.
 As agreed at the Yalta Conference, the British handed back many Soviet citizens to the Soviet authorities for trial.
 Some of these were collaborators who had served in the pro-Nazi Russian Liberation Army.
 A controversy would emerge years later, as some of those handed over were White Russians and Cossacks who had never been Soviet citizens, and who were subsequently murdered by the Soviet authorities.
 Yugoslav collaborators were handed over to Josip Broz Tito's forces in the Bleiburg repatriations, with many being imprisoned while some killed as a result.

 Viktors Arājs, who was the leader of the eponymous commando unit which helped the Nazis murder the Jews of Latvia and Belarus, had been captured in the British zone of occupied Germany after the war, and was released in 1949 after spending several years in a prisoner-of-war camp, the British being ignorant to his true identity.
 He remained at large until 1979 when the West German government put him on trial.
 One of Arajs's deputies, Harijs Svikeris, settled in Britain after the war and in the 1990s was thought to be a strong candidate to be prosecuted under the War Crimes Act, but he died before being prosecuted.

 In 1961 Ain-Ervin Mere was put on trial in the Soviet Union for his role in the murder of 5,000 foreign Jews in Estonia, but the request for extradition was refused by the British government, claiming that the Soviet government had insufficient evidence.
+In 1997 an attempt by British authorities to prosecute Soviet collaborator Szymon Serafinowicz collapsed after he was ruled unfit to stand trial.
 On 1 April 1999, Anthony Sawoniuk was sentenced to life in prison after being found guilty of murdering 18 Jews in Britain's first Nazi war crimes trial.
 Sawoniuk had led "search-and-kill" police squads to hunt down Jews trying to escape after nearly 3,000 were massacred at Domachevo in Nazi-occupied Belarus during September 1942.
 He died in prison on 7 November 2005 at the age of 84.